SpatialDataCommons/CDR-wb-indicators-package/README.md

   ```

 * It also allow to run specific indicators and export some indicators also.
   Open `run_wb_indicators.py` and look for user section.
-You can comment the code out to not calculate it.
+You can comment the code out to not calculate it and similar for export part.
   ```
     ...
     # user section here